HeleneRebelo/Expansion-opportunities-for-a-Spanish-company-in-Brazil/README.md

 # Expansion of a Spanish company in Brazil

+## Context
+Eniac operates on online platforms specializing in electronics and accessories compatible with Apple.
+Over the years, it has maintained its commitment to offering diversified products at competitive prices, with technical support and quality consultancy services that have expanded to neighboring countries.

 ## Main Objective
 The Spanish company Eniac wants to expand its business to Brazil and is evaluating a potential local partner, Magist, an outsourced SaaS provider.
 By accessing the Magist database it is possible to have a (limited) view of its operations.
-It was made extraction and data analysis techniques in SQL and Tableau.
+It was done extraction and data analysis techniques in SQL and Tableau.

-## Context
-Eniac operates on online platforms specializing in electronics and accessories compatible with Apple.
-Over the years, it has maintained its commitment to offering diversified products at competitive prices, with technical support and quality consultancy services that have expanded to neighboring countries.

 ## Challenge
 Preserve the quality and time of services when expanding in a continental market that has great potential.